sabiasrl/holiday-api-spring-boot/README.md

 ## Test Coverage

 This project uses JUnit 5 for unit and integration tests.
-To generate a code coverage report, JaCoCo is recommended.
+Code coverage is measured with JaCoCo.

 ### Run Tests